 Ontario Construction News staff writer

-The City of Orillia will spend $55 million on major construction projects over the next eight years, including a downtown revitalization estimated to cost $18 million.
+The City of Orillia is planning to spend $55 million on major construction projects over the next eight years, including a downtown revitalization estimated to cost $18 million.

-“As many of the projects are interconnected, a systematic execution is essential to the successful implementation of the vision of our downtown,” Wes Cyr, the city’s manager of engineering and transportation, told council last week.
+“As many of the projects are interconnected, a systematic execution is essential to the successful implementation of the vision of our downtown,” Wes Cyr, the city’s manager of engineering and transportation said in Orillia Matters.

 Cyr provided descriptions of each project and a schedule for the work: